Presenting at History Camp

 Session Descriptions:

 • Session descriptions should be clear and succinct.
-Most people will choose a session because the story sounds fascinating or they’ll learn something useful—use tightly-constructed prose that delivers a punch.
+Most people will choose a session because the story sounds fascinating and that they’ll learn something interesting or useful.
+Use tightly-constructed prose that deliver a punch.
 If your topic requires background or context, include it.

 • Avoid academic prose.
 Instead, use “plain English” that will appeal to expert and novice, alike.
-(Think about how you might describe your session to relatives gathered at Thanksgiving.)
+(Think about how you might describe your session to relatives gathered for Thanksgiving.)

 • Do not adapt a title and description from an academic conference.
-It will be much more effective, and you’ll attract more people to your session, if you draft something that will appeal to wider audiences who may not “speak” academic.
+It will be much more effective, and you’ll attract more people to your session, if you draft something that will appeal to the folks who attend History Camp.

-• Presenter bios should be just the facts.
-List your experience, interests, accomplishments, passions—or whatever you think history-minded people would like to know about you!
+• Present the facts.
+List your experience, interests, accomplishments, passions, and whatever you think history-minded people would like to know about you.
+Include URLs for websites and blogs and social media links if you share useful content.We edit almost all bios, sometimes substantially.

 • Include your post-nominals (e.g., PhD, MA, MFA) as you would like them presented across materials.
 History Camp will refer to the bio you submit when we list your presentation in other media, so make sure the way you want your post-nominals are reflected in your bio.

-• Authors are encouraged to list up to three publications in their bios.
+• Authors are encouraged to list relevant publications.
 Direct readers to your website, blog, publisher, or LinkedIn page for your full publication catalog.
 (You can also sell your books through the The Pursuit of History online bookshop—contact us for more information!)

 • Include at least one way for people to contact you, such as your website or blog, your social media accounts, or an e-mail address.
 (Remember that this information will be on a public website.)